dolph/recipes/seafood/cioppino.md

 # Cioppino

+> The word _cioppino_ comes from the northern Italian word _ciuppin_ and means "chopped, torn to pieces."

 In a Dutch oven or 6 quart pot, cook over medium heat until softened:

 - 3 tablespoons **olive oil**